MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch1.md

 1. Download the [Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases/download/v2.0.0-RC1/Microsoft.MixedReality.Toolkit.Unity.Foundation-v2.0.0-RC1.unitypackage) unity package and save it to a folder on your PC.

 2. Import the Mixed Reality Toolkit package by clicking on Assets>Import>Custom Package.
 Find the Mixed Reality Toolkit package downloaded in Step 1 and open it to begin the importing process.
+Please allow a few minutes for the importing process.
     ![Lesson1 Chapter2 Step2a](images/Lesson1Chapter2Step2a.JPG)
     ![Lesson1 Chapter2 Step2b](images/Lesson1Chapter2Step2b.JPG)